-Legal Authority: 15 USC 1193; Flammable Fabrics Act; 5 USC 801

-CFR Citation: 16 CFR 1634 Legal Deadline: None
+Legal Authority: 15 USC 1193; Flammable Fabrics Act; 5 USC 801 CFR Citation: 16 CFR 1634

 Abstract: On January 13, 2005, the Commission published an advance notice of proposed rulemaking (ANPRM) to begin a proceeding for development of a flammability standard to address risks of death, injury, and property damage from fires associated with open-flame ignition of bedclothes.
 Bedclothes are a major contributor to mattress ignition.
 Commission staff reviewed research indicating that mattresses and bedclothes operate together as a system in fires involving mattresses.
 Research has suggested that improved flammability performance of some bedclothes can reduce the fire hazard.
-The Commission staff will review public comments received on the ANPRM and conduct research to identify and measure the fire hazard presented by burning bedclothes and the relationship with mattresses.
+The Commission staff will review public comments received on the ANPRM and conduct research on the fire hazard presented by burning bedclothes and the relationship with mattresses.
 Staff will prepare a decision package for Commission consideration.

 Action Date FR Cite

 ANPRM 01/13/05 70 FR 2514

 ANPRM Comment Period End 03/14/05

+Staff Sends Briefing Package to Commission To Be Determined